Top 5 Rehab Centers That Accept Virginia Medicaid

 If you choose to get treatment immediately after enrolling in Medicaid, you can use your FFS plan to cover treatment.

-Bring your FFS identification card to the rehab center to cover treatment.
+Bring your FFS identification card to the rehab facility to cover care costs.

 After a certain period of time, you’ll need to select a health plan from one of the six available options.